kontena/kontena/docs/getting-started/manual-install/baremetal-ubuntu-mini.md

 #### Configure agents during installation process
 * the address of the Kontena server: ws://localhost:8080
 * grid token: <grid_token_from_server>
-* node number: 1
-* addresses of other nodes: empty

 ### Restart Docker